fakefarm/me/genesis/md/chapters/2/3/commentary.md

 > - Genesis 1:14

 Further, the 7th day (Saturday) is named after the god of Saturn, Saturn's day.
 The Gregorian calendar is [7 days of pagan gods](https://www.crowl.org/Lawrence/time/days.html).
 How can we be sure a line up of pagan deities follows the sabbath?

+> And I will put an end to all her mirth, her feasts, her new moons, her Sabbaths, and all her appointed feasts.
+Hosea 2:11 ESV